parasaurolophus/go/lambda.md

 from the output of `objdump`[<sup>3</sup>](#risc).
-A _pointer_ in C is literally just the address of a memory cell, which can be manipulated using arithmetic operations just as one would when writing a program in assembly language that needed to access successive values stored in RAM.
+A _pointer_ in C is literally just the address of a memory cell, which can be manipulated using arithmetic operations just as one would when writing a program in assembly language that needed to access data stored in successive RAM locations.

 By contrast, Go's semantics result in even the simplest program incurring very substantial overhead, whether or not that overhead is particularly useful for the given program.
 Many real-world C programs have no need to depend on library code that is much bigger than a few scanning, formatting and memory management functions from `stdio.h` and `stdlib.h`.
-Even such programs would be orders of magnitude smaller and more efficient at run time than their corresponding Go programs.
+Even such programs would be orders of magnitude smaller and more efficient at run time compared to their corresponding Go programs.
 Programmers should be conscious of the trade-offs of the "convenience" of not having to keep track of the length of arrays and not having to remember to call `free` (or, in C++, `delete`) from time to time.